 Which air conditioner type should you choose to keep cool efficiently and affordably?
 During the summer months, a combination of high temperatures, increased humidity, and bright afternoon sunlight can make it uncomfortably warm inside your home.
-Installing an air conditioning system will not only create a cooler indoor environment, it can also improve respiratory conditions like asthma and some types of A/C can even eliminate odours and pollutants.
+Installing an air conditioning system will not only create a cooler indoor environment, it can also improve respiratory conditions like asthma and some types of A/C units can even eliminate odours and pollutants.

-There are two primary categories of air conditioning system:
+There are two main air conditioner types:

 - Room air conditioners: intended to cool small areas